 Because technology doesn’t sit still.
 What’s cutting-edge today could be outdated next year.
 New programming languages, frameworks, and tools emerge faster than most people can learn them.
 This means software engineers must adapt continuously which adds to the pressure.
 Pair that with the need to solve complex problems like scalability, performance, and user experience, and it becomes clear why this field is no walk in the park.

 Also creating something from scratch leads to issues like scope creep, unforeseen bugs, and projects taking far longer than expected.
 Beyond logic and math, software engineering demands creativity.
-Engineers design systems to meet unpredictable user needs, solve unique problems, and ensure the product performs well under pressure.
+Engineers design systems to meet unpredictable user needs, solve unique problems , and ensure the product performs well under pressure.
 It’s not just about coding skills; it’s about thinking critically and solving big-picture challenges.

-At the same time, with the advent of Big Data and the Internet of Things (IoT), the need for software productivity increases.
+At the same time, with the advent of Big Data and the Internet of Things (IoT), the need for software productivity increases .
 These new technologies require a completely different skill set from that possessed by software developers today.
+The spectrum of how hard software engineering is

 Survey data: how hard is software engineering?